robert-phillips33/self-care-center/README.md

 ### Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)

-The project was our first stab at a ground-up build including the HTML as well as the CSS, not to meantion reinforcing our JS scoding to build dynamic applications.
+The project was our first stab at a ground-up build including the HTML as well as the CSS, not to meantion reinforcing our JS coding to build dynamic applications.

 ### Wins + Challenges: